reconhub/introduction-to-r-stegen/README.md

 # Instructions

-1. Open the first practical on RECON learn: <https://www.reconlearn.org/post/stegen.html>
-2. Double-click on the `stegen.Rproj` file to open RStudio
+1. Double-click on the `stegen.Rproj` file to open RStudio
+2. Using RStudio's file pane at the bottom right, open the "00-refresher.R" file to follow along.
+Don't move to the next step until you finish.
-3. Open `reports/01-data-summary.R` and follow along with the tutorials on RECON learn.
+3. Open the first practical on RECON learn: <https://www.reconlearn.org/post/stegen.html>
+4. Click on `File > New File > New R Script` and save it as "01-my-script.R"
+5. Follow the practical by typing lines of code from the practical into your R script.
+Don't forget to add comments.

+If you get stuck, an automated report is located in the 99-stegen-solutions.R file.